vtex-apps/io-documentation/docs/en/Recipes/development/overwriting-the-messages-app.md

 2. Then, click on  **Query Variables** at the bottom of the page.

-3. To fill in the "Query Variables" box, you must provide the following parameters:
+3. To fill in the `Query Variables` box, you must provide the following parameters:

 - `from`: source message locale.
 - `messages`: a list of the messages you want to check translations, containing the following parameters: